Temporary files in Firefox on OSX

 Freshness Warning

-This article is over 4 years old.
-It's possible that the information you read below isn't current.
+This blog post is over 17 years old.
+It's possible that the information you read below isn't current and the links no longer work.

 Both Firefox and Thunderbird have an annoying habit on OSX of placing every file you open on your desktop.
 PDF links, Word files, and email attachments I open all end up on the desktop instead of a temporary location where they belong.
 If I wanted to save the file to a permenant location, I would have.
 There appears to be no solution for this other than manually deleting the files off the desktop every so often.
 I